 Rot: Compost your household waste.

-Here on The Eco Hub, I want to make it easy for you to make conscious choices and I’ve spent a lot of time curating all the brands I feature on this website.
-The idea is to help as many small (Canadian) brands as much as possible.
-I’ve covered: zero-waste beauty brands, how to create a zero-waste kitchen, zero-waste shampoo bars, zero-waste refillable packing, plus I even have a zero-waste shopping guide for where to find zero-waste supplies across Canada.
+Here at The Eco Hub, I want to make it easy for you to make conscious choices and I’ve spent a lot of time curating all the brands I feature on this website.
+The idea is to help as many small brands as much as possible.
 So no matter what you are looking for, I’ve got you covered.

 Here is the list: